abehnan/ezGPT/README.md

 The average lifespan of a chimpanzee is between 40 to 50 years in the wild, and up to 60 years in captivity.
 ```

 ### Multi-line Inputs

 `ezGPT` also supports multiline inputs when executing the script without arguments or when responding.

-By default, `ezGPT` will send the request once three lines have been entered.
+By default, `ezGPT` will send the request once three empty lines have been entered.

 ```
 [anon:~]$ gpt